mossadnik/json_tabulator/README.md

 ### Path Syntax

 The syntax for path expressions is very similar to a subset of JSON Path.
 A path consists of an optional root element `'$'` followed by a path that specifies what is to be extracted.
-The child operator `.`, subscripts `[1], ['a'], [*]` can be used for arrays or dicts.
+The child operator `.` and subscripts `[1], ['a'], [*]` can be used for arrays or dicts.

 #### Dict key